-(a) Share capital
+Share capital (a)

-The Company's registered capital (issued and fully paid) comprises 954,571,950 shares.
+The Company's registered capital (issued and fully paid) comprises 954,571,950 shares of RO 0.100 each.

 The holders of ordinary shares are entitled to receive dividends as declared from time to time and are entitled to one vote per share at meetings of the Company.
 All shares rank equally with regard to the Company's residual assets.